wylee/runcommands/README.rst

 Run it::

-    > runcommands test
+    > run test
     ..........
     ----------------------------------------------------------------------
     Ran 0 tests in 0.000s

     OK

-Create a standalone console script using a standard setuptools entry point:
+Create a standalone console script using a standard setuptools entry
+point:

 .. code-block:: python